 Most of the companies these days are outsourcing the assets from outside to increase their quality as well as the quantity of work they provide.
 But, to what extent they have to outsource these from outside, depends on various factors.

-Generally there are 3 approaches in this direction they are – In-house staffing, a hybrid of in-house and outsourcing and complete outsourcing.
+Generally, there are 3 approaches in this direction they are –

 What is Contract Staff?

 When an employee works for the employer under a contract then he is called a contract staff.
 However, the contract employee works for a specific task with the employer and on a specific rate agreed upon by the two.
-The employee working on the contractual basis does not become the permanent employee.
+The employee working on a contractual basis does not become a permanent employee.

-So, there is a difference between the independent contractor and the employee.
+So, there is a difference between the independent contractor and the permanent employee.

 Advantages and Disadvantages of In-House Staff:

 1. Cost saving on training the employees: